SeismicData/ASDF_definition/big_picture.rst

 ===========

 ASDF stores everything in an HDF5 file with a layout that is illustrated by the following picture.
-It contains four parts:
+It contains four parts, all of which are elaborated upon in a another section:

 1. Earthquake information (yellow) is stored in the form of a single QuakeML file.
 It can store an arbitrary number of seismic events of various types.